STORM-IRIT/Radium-Engine/Docs/radium-as-submodule.md

 # How to use Radium-Engine as an external dynamic lib for your project

-## Fork pre made AppExample
+## Fork from AppExample

+You can start by forking https://github.com/STORM-IRIT/Radium-AppExample.
-You can also fork https://github.com/STORM-IRIT/Radium-AppExample It already contains Radium as submodule and a build-radium.sh script in the external directory.
+It already contains Radium as a submodule and a `build-radium.sh` script in the external directory.

-## git submodule, or just clone
+## Radium as a submodule of your own project

-You can clone Radium, or add it as a submodule of your git project for instance Radium in ./myproject/external/Radium-Engine
+You can clone Radium, or add it as a submodule of your git project.
+For instance if you want Radium in `myproject/external/Radium-Engine`

 ```
 mkdir external